jvanbruegge/sketch-preview/README.md

 This is a browser plugin (currently only Chrome, but Firefox support coming soon) to view `.sketch` files on GitHub directly in the browser.
 Later I will also add visual diffing of those files in pull requests, so you can see what changed in the design directly in the GitHub UI.

-Current demo:
+## Install the extension

+Firefox: You can install it directly from the [Addon Store](https://addons.mozilla.org/en-US/firefox/addon/sketch-preview/)

+## Demo

 ![](./demo.gif)

-## Using the extension
+## Developing the extension

 As long as I am adding features I will not add it to the Chrome web store.
 So for now you can build and use it yourself: